jmiahjones/OAL-rejoinder-2022/README.md

 renv::restore()
 ```

 This will instruct renv to install all the packages at the versions recorded in the `renv.lock` file.
+It may take several minutes to finish this step.

 If you are on a UNIX-like system with GNU Make, you can simply use the commands in the Makefile to run the code.
-To run all the simulations, you may run `make` or `make run_all_sims`.
+To run all the simulations, you may run `make` or `make`.
 To create the plots afterwards, you may run `make plot`.
 Otherwise, you may simply run the `./R/call_sims.R` and `./R/visualize.R` scripts, respectively.